d-maurer/dm.xmlsec.binding/dm/xmlsec/binding/README.txt

 Note that the numbers in the error output are source code line numbers.
 They depend on the ``xmlsec`` version you have installed and consequently can be different when you try this code.

+If the error information contains ``errno`` (``reason`` at the base interface), then these numbers refer to the error numbers defined in the ``errors.h`` of ``libxmlsec``.
+As this file is a prerequisite for the installation of this package, it is likely installed on your system (unlike the ``libxmlsec`` sources).
+You may be able to guess from the error name what went wrong, which sometimes avoids downloading the full sources.

 Notes